 You’ve decided it’s time to change your car and you obviously want to get the best possible price when you sell your current car, you might be asking yourself is it worth putting cheap or even expensive new tires on a car before selling?

-If you want the best possible price for your car and the tires on it are getting close to the minimum legal tread depth, putting new tires on before selling will help and is definitely worth it.
+If you want the best possible price for your car and the tires on it are getting close to the minimum legal tread depth, putting new tires on before selling will make a big impression with potential buyers.
 Even if there are at least a few thousand miles left in your tires it can still be financially beneficial to you to fit new rubber, but you then have to weigh up a number of issues before deciding which tires you are going to buy and fit.

 Here are some of the questions you need answering before deciding about putting new tires on a car you’re preparing to sell: